Bitscale-Blockchain/bitscale/README.md

 - **Executors**: Distributed across the network to execute transactions within batches off-chain.
 - **Provers**: Collaborate with Sequencers to generate zero-knowledge proofs for batches of transactions.
 - **Validator Network**: A decentralized network for validating transactions and zero-knowledge proofs.
-- **Relayer**: Acts as an intermediary between the off-chain ZK Rollup network and Ethereum Layer 1 (L1) contracts.
+- **Relayer**: Acts as an intermediary between the off-chain ZK Rollup network and Layer 1 (L1) contracts.

 ## 3. P2P Network Protocol